Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Introduction

-In addition to the above theoretical results, we conduct computational experiments to examine the performance of our algorithms on a numerical setup that is widely used in the literature\footnote{The setup is a \bnrm setup without any switching constraint.
+In addition, we conduct experiments to examine the performance of our algorithms on a numerical setup that is widely used in the literature\footnote{The setup is a \bnrm setup without any switching constraint.
 We note that when there is a switching constraint, most existing algorithms would incur $\Omega(T)$ regret, and our algorithms should obviously be the best choice.}.
 Compared with benchmark algorithms from the literature (\citealt{besbes2012blind,badanidiyuru2013bandits,ferreira2018online}), our proposed algorithms achieve promising performance with clear advantages on the number of incurred switches.
 Our numerical results also provide practical suggestions to firms on how to design their switching budgets.

-\paragraph{Remark.} As a disclaimer, we mention that the primary goal of this paper is to understand the research questions stated in Section \ref{sec:Questions}.
-We believe that these questions are important and challenging even when the number of actions $K$ and the number of resources $d$ are both $O(1)$.
-Therefore, when we discuss the optimal regret, we only focus on how it scales with $T$, irrespective of its orders of $K$ and $d$.
-Nevertheless, we write out our regret bounds' exact dependence on $K$ and $d$ in our main theorems and all our proofs.
-Obtaining regret upper and lower bounds that are tight in the orders of $K$ and $d$ is an interesting future direction.